Sindhujav18/kafka-installation/README.md

 - Run Kafka Producer (will provide a > prompt for writing messages)

-.\bin\windows\kafka-console-producer.bat --broker-list localhost:9092 --topic bearcat-messages
+.\bin\windows\kafka-console-producer.bat --broker-list localhost:9092 --topic kafka-java

 - Run Kafka Consumer (to show messages from the beginning)